 Now it has become easy to sign proposals electronically, rent documents, sales contracts, and any other agreement.
 But there are some major exceptions stated by electronic signature laws around the globe.
 For example, the UETA and ESIGN Act don’t identify the eSigning of property wills, transfers, or some other legal notices.

 d.
 The Solution Doesn’t Require Technical Expertise at the Time of Implementation

 Implementing eSignatures into the business workflow is simple.
-Cloud-based electronic signature solutions are rolling out the in-built integration abilities.
+Cloud-based electronic signature solutions are rolling out in-built integration abilities.

 Your staff can sign electronically from within the other existing business tools like Office 365.
 This will free up your valuable time and you can focus on other critical activities.
 It has been observed that 40% of SMBs have observed that electronic signatures have enhanced staff productivity.
 Plus, while selecting software, you must focus on the intuitive user experience.
-By this way, you can have the team up and running in sometime.
+By this way, you can have the team up and running sometime.

 Does the business process change after implementation?

 Ideally, any changes brought to the business by an eSignature software is considered useful.
 With the help of the system, SMBs can execute the electronic contracts leveraging the same document management software.

 Why Small Business Owners Use Electronic Signatures?

 The Covid-19 pandemic has brought physical document exchange and physical signature to a standstill.
 So, in this case, SMBs had to struggle a lot to maintain their business operations.
 And today, electronic signatures allow no-document approvals on daily paperwork.
 You can self-sign, send signature requests, and store the contracts from anywhere and at any time.